MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_EnableMonitoring.md

 # Enable-ApplicationInsightsMonitoring (v0.1.0-alpha)

 **IMPORTANT**: This cmdlet must be run in a PowerShell Session with Administrator permissions and with Elevated Execution Policies.
-[Description](DetailedInstructions.md#run-powershell-as-administrator-with-elevated-execution-policies).
+See [here](DetailedInstructions.md#run-powershell-as-administrator-with-elevated-execution-policies) for more information.

 ## Description